gotestyourself/gotestsum/README.md

 ### Custom `go test` command

 By default `gotestsum` runs `go test --json ./...`.
 You can change this by specifying additional positional arguments after a `--`.
+You can change just the test directory value (which defaults to `./...`) by setting the `TEST_DIRECTORY` environment variable.

-Use `--debug` to echo the command before it is run.
+You can use `--debug` to echo the command before it is run.

 Example: set build tags
 ```